sundews/Sundew.Injection/README.md

 With this, an instantiated Factory is conceptually similar to a configured DIC instance.

-## Definition of IDisposable ownership
+## Definition of IDisposable/IAsyncDisposable ownership

-An IDisposable object is considered owned by a factory in the following scenarios
+An IDisposable/IAsyncDisposable object is considered owned by a factory in the following scenarios
 1. It was instantiated by the factory
 2. It was created by a Func<> passed into the factory and creation was triggered by the factory.